gregkwaste/NMSMV/README.md

 </div>

 No Man's Model Viewer is an application developed to preview No Man's Sky 3D assets.
-It also supports animation playback and also a custom Procedural Generation procedure which tries to emulate the game's behavior during the asset creation process.
+It also supports animation playback and also a custom proc-gen procedure which tries to emulate the game's behavior during the procedural asset creation process.
 Experimental features allow the live editing of MBIN files.

 ## **Repo Version** ##